Childhood Asthma: Causes, Symptoms, Treatment and Management

 • Respiratory infections – usually viral

-• Allergies – for example to house dust mite, pollen (i.e. hay fever), foods, cockroaches, fungal spores, animals and pets could trigger allergy-induced asthma
+• Allergies – for example, allergies to house dust mites, pollen (i.e., hay fever), foods, cockroaches, fungal spores, animals, and pets could trigger allergy-induced asthma

 • Cigarette smoke